prjunnamed/prjcombine/docs/src/fpga.md

   - generally identical to *tie to 1*, except for edge cases involving partial reconfiguration
 - *regional*:
   - has an associated `RegionSlotId`
-  - every *cell* in the *expanded grid* has a map from `RegionSlotId` to `(DieId, ColId, RowId)`; the canonical wire segment is the same `WireId` at the given coordinates
+  - every *cell* in the *expanded grid* has a map from `RegionSlotId` to `CellCoord`; the canonical wire segment is the same `WireSlotId` at the given coordinates
-  - used for clock networks and other cases where a wire is widely distributed in a way that's not easily described by the branch construct
+  - used for clock networks and other cases where a wire is widely distributed in a way that's not easily described by the connector construct
 - *mux output*:
   - this segment is the canonical wire segment
-  - this segment is driven by interconnect muxes
+  - this segment is usually driven by a switchbox
   - no other segment can be driven
   - other segments of this wire, if any, will be of type *branch*
 - *logic output*:
   - this segment is the canonical wire segment
-  - this segment is driven by a bel
+  - this segment is usually driven by a proper bel
   - no other segment can be driven
   - other segments of this wire, if any, will be of type *branch*
 - *test output*: